nadicaristic/nadicaristic/README.md

 - 🎓 &nbsp; Bachelor of Science in Electrical Engineering and Information Technologies , in Computer Technologies and Engineering .

-- 🌱 &nbsp; Learning in SourceMx Academy
+- 🌱 &nbsp; Currently learning at SourceMX Academy